Kama-ganah/Authentication-bypass-via-information-disclosure-in-an-E-commerce-webapp-/README.md

-# PROJECT OVERVIEW
+# OVERVIEW
-As a penetration tester, I conducted a security assessment of a web application’s administrative access controls after identifying indicators of weak trust-based authentication logic.
+I conducted a security assessment of the web application’s administrative access controls after identifying indicators of weak trust-based authentication logic.
 The engagement focused on validating whether access restrictions enforced on the admin interface could be bypassed through protocol-level manipulation.
 By analyzing server responses and HTTP method behavior, I uncovered an information disclosure that exposed an internal authorization header.
 Exploiting this weakness allowed unauthorized administrative access and execution of privileged actions.

-# Steps Undertaken
+# Methodology
 Step 1: Assessed administrative access controls and denial responses to identify trust assumptions and enforcement logic.

 Step 2: Analyzed HTTP methods and server behavior to detect information disclosure vectors, including reflected headers.